Project legacy and exit strategy: What happens after we leave?

 In recent years, donors have become more critical of the assistance they provide and are especially sensitive to perpetuating a model of donor dependency.
 And rightly so, because effective development projects should result in lasting change that goes beyond the duration of projects themselves.
 However, many implementers today still struggle with their own project exit strategies because the barriers are often systemic and require unaccounted-for resources, capacity, and motivation to continue implementing a legacy of change.

-SCOPEinsight began eleven years ago with a vision and end-game in mind: Our mission is to transform agricultural sectors by increasing the market inclusiveness of professional farmer organizations and agribusinesses.
+SCOPEinsight began in 2010 with a vision and end-game in mind: Our mission is to transform agricultural sectors by increasing the market inclusiveness of professional farmer organizations and agribusinesses.
 This is why we built our solutions in a market-driven way and have advocated using data for accountability, transparency, and results.

 After engaging with our solutions, communities benefit from a project after-life in the following five ways: